-The Washington State Fetal Alcohol Syndrome Diagnostic & Prevention Network (FAS DPN) is a network of four WA State community-based interdisciplinary FASD diagnostic clinics linked by the core clinical/research/training clinic at the Center on Human Development and Disability at the University of Washington in Seattle, WA.
+The Washington State Fetal Alcohol Syndrome Diagnostic & Prevention Network (FAS DPN) started out as a single FASD diagnostic clinic at the University of Washington in Seattle in 1993.
+It was sponsored by the CDC as a FASD primary prevention study.
+The clinic expanded into a statewide network of interdisciplinary FASD diagnostic clinics led by the core clinical/research/training clinic at the Center on Human Development and Disability at the University of Washington in Seattle, WA.
 Susan J. Astley, Ph.D., Professor of Epidemiology/Pediatrics, is the Director of the FAS DPN.
-The network was established in 1993 through Washington State Senate Bill 5688 and support from the CDC, March of Dimes, Chavez Memorial Fund, and WA State Department of Social and Health Services.
+The network was established in 1995 through Washington State Senate Bill 5688 and RCW 70.96A.500.
+Over the years it has received support from the CDC, March of Dimes, Chavez Memorial Fund, and WA State Department of Social and Health Services.

 The mission of the FAS DPN is FASD prevention through FASD screening, diagnosis, intervention, research, and training.

 The WA State FAS DPN has expanded both nationally and internationally through the training of interdisciplinary teams.
 Several hundred interdisciplinary teams have been trained around the world.
 Major accomplishments of the FAS DPN include:

 - Establishment of the FAS DPN database on over 7,000 patients, 1992 to present.

 - Establishment of the FAS DPN Photographic Image Analysis Laboratory for clinical and research analysis of facial photographs, 1992 to present.

 - Establishment of a FAS DPN Patient Registry as a resource for invitation of patients into FASD research studies, 1992 to present.